 In the case of an emergency the school has a comprehensive emergency plan, which is kept in an emergency rucksack next to our first aid area.
-This resources has everything that we are likely to require if we have to vacate the building quickly.
+These resources have everything that we are likely to require if we have to vacate the building quickly.